disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 <img width="1021" height="490" alt="image" src="https://github.com/user-attachments/assets/4f50970b-3cd3-466c-8e60-e5d536af3336" />

 #### 5.4.
 A new tab ("Keratinocyte") showing the intracellular pathways of KC appears.
 Click the magnifier icon until the point you are able to see at least which proteins are painted.
-By navigating the map, it is possible to see some unaffected (no color-blue) and affected (reddish-blue) proteins, such as the four secreted ones shown in the figure below.
+By navigating the map, it is possible to see some unaffected (right half in blue) and affected (right half in blue and left half in red-blue gradient) proteins, such as the nine secreted ones shown in the figure below.

 <img width="1849" height="888" alt="image" src="https://github.com/user-attachments/assets/a9b1fe12-2857-46c8-8aea-133eadae7106" />